Family and friends supporting someone who has attempted suicide

 What is Everymind doing to help?

-We have developed a new online program specifically for family and friends supporting someone who has attempted suicide.
-This short, self-paced program aims to build your skills, knowledge and confidence to support your family member or friend.
+We have developed a self-paced online program specifically for family and friends supporting someone who has attempted suicide.
+This program is currently available in New South Wales and the Australian Capital Territory.

 - Aged 18 years or older